neo-ngd/seraph-id-chrome-extension/demo-issuer-verifier/README.md

 };
 ```

-In React can be done after at the mounting of the component with the useEffect hook:
+In React can be done after the mounting of the component with the useEffect hook:

 ```javascript
 useEffect(() => {